 The Kidney Disease Clinical Patient Management System (KDCPMS) is an electronic patient record system designed to improve care for all patients who attend a Renal (kidney) Specialist Team in Ireland.
 The KDCPMS programme is jointly managed by the Office of the CIO and the National Renal Office.
 A KDCPMS case study is available here.

-The Endoscopy Reporting System project is deploying ICT support systems in endoscopy services in order to streamline the production of diagnostic reports and ensure an efficient system for communication and storage of, and access to, reports and their associated endoscopy images.
-The system supports improved service quality and standardisedrecords, while facilitating clinical audit, quality reviews and required accreditation standards.
-To-date these systems have been deployed in 22 hospitals and the rollout process is continuing.
+The Endoscopy Reporting System project has deployed an IT system in endoscopy departments in order to streamline the production of diagnostic reports and ensure an efficient system for communication and storage of, and access to, reports and their associated endoscopy images.
+The final phase of this project completed on time in October 2017 and through the project lifetime there have been 29 implementations of either the Unisoft or EndoRAAD ERS.

 Track & Trace